adam10603/BeamNG-Advanced-Steering/README.md

 Go to ***UI Apps*** in the top menu in-game, click ***Add app*** and look for ***Advanced Steering Config***.
 This widget will let you tweak the settings on the fly.

-Click the link above for a full breakdown of each setting in the app.
+Click the link above for a full breakdown of every setting.